The Effects Of A Controlling Mom On A Daughter

 When Your Mom Is Controlling and Nosy

-I recently worked with a coaching client whose mother had access to her Amazon purchase history.
-My client, an adult woman, had made some purchases that were for her personal sexual pleasure.
-Scrolling through the order history, her mom found the sex toys and called her daughter to confront her about her sexual behavior.
+Jane’s mother had access to her Amazon purchase history.
+Jane, an adult woman, had made some purchases that were for her personal sexual pleasure.
+Scrolling through the order history, her mom found the sex toys and called Jane to confront her about her sexual behavior.

-Thankfully, my client and I had been doing work around recognizing her mother’s style of control.
-During the phone call, my client was able to put up boundaries and hold firm to her right to privacy.
-After we celebrated my clients successful use of boundaries, we both agreed that my client had to take steps to prevent her mother from using her Amazon account!
+Thankfully, Jane had been doing work around recognizing her mother’s style of control.
+During the phone call with her mom, Jane was able to put up boundaries and hold firm to her right to privacy.
+After celebrating her successful use of boundaries, Jane knew she had to take steps to prevent her mother from using her Amazon account!

 Key Ideas From This Article: